-Gender bias, double standards, mental and physical dangers affecting women in the workplace are nothing new, which is exactly the issue.
+Gender bias, double standards, mental and physical dangers affecting women in the workplace are nothing new, which is precisely the issue.
 In many ways, the COVID pandemic has highlighted challenges and opportunities for women in the workplace.
-In preparation for IWD2021, I invited Hannah Piterman, an expert on ethical leadership, diversity, and gender equality, to discuss these issues with me on The Job Hunting Podcast (episode 72).
+In preparation for IWD2021, I invited Hannah Piterman, an expert on ethical leadership, diversity, and gender equality, to discuss these issues on The Job Hunting Podcast (episode 72).

-Women in Australia and around the world, if you feel like there’s not much to celebrate this International Women’s Day, you’re not alone.
+Women in Australia and worldwide, if you feel like there's not much to celebrate this International Women's Day, you're not alone.
 I feel like that too.

 Hannah and I recorded the interview a week ago, and the news and details have changed since then.
 And will continue to change in the future.
-However, we feel there are important points made in this interview that you should listen to and reflect on, and I will describe some of them below.
+However, we feel essential points made in this interview that you should listen to and reflect on, and I will describe some of them below.

 This is brought about by the gig economy, where people are paid casual rates; Hannah says, "we collided with this gig economy, and we collided with a society that had been seemingly doing well and everybody having a job.
 But what sort of job and what sort of conditions?"

 Income inequality has been on the increase, but it was ignored or mismanaged by governments and businesses.
 The pandemic brought all of the issues to the surface.
 Gig workers are the most exposed and at risk of COVID-19 infection and transmission.
-But they have to have three jobs to make ends meet and have no leave allowances.
-They can’t work from home.
+But they have to have three jobs to make ends meet and have no leave allowances, and they can't work from home.

 The first article that I read about how the pandemic affected women more than men was a study showing that female academics produced fewer articles than previous years and compared to the output during the pandemic from their male counterparts.
 Why?
 The assumption is these women are at home taking most of the chores of being a parent.

-Another early analysis which I felt was spot on was Annabel Crabb’s article: on why the coronavirus has left Australian women anxious, overworked, insecure — and worse off than men again.
+Another early analysis that I felt was spot on was Annabel Crabb's article: why the coronavirus has left Australian women anxious, overworked, insecure — and worse off than men again.
 This was written back in May 2020 and already showing a trend that coined the pink recession.